MDT (Maintenance Diagnostic Tables) -

 MDT (Maintenance Diagnostic Tables)

-The Collins Aerospace Maintenance Diagnostic Computer (MDC) is the central component of an aircrafts Maintenance Diagnostic System (MDS).
+The Rockwell Collins Maintenance Diagnostic Computer (MDC) is the central component of an aircrafts Maintenance Diagnostic System (MDS).
 The purpose of the MDC is to aid the aircraft users and maintenance personnel in detecting and troubleshooting avionics components and/or wiring failures.
 The MDC performs its function by monitoring avionics system LRUs to capture failure conditions and then isolate failures to specific LRUs or to the wiring between components.
 The MDC logs (or stores) failure information and makes it available for viewing on the Multi-Function Display or makes it available for downloading (to a floppy disk or PC) where it can then be viewed or printed.

 Having field loadable Diagnostic Tables for the MDC provides several major benefits to the end user: